Chengara struggle: More land than the extent of the lease

-The Dalits and Adivasis allege that Harissons Malayalam Ltd. is in possession of much more land than the actual extent under the government's lease.
-Until now, the land by Harissons Malayalam Ltd. has not been measured.
-The SJVSV alleged that Harissons Malayalam Ltd. has encroached almost 5’000 acres in excess of what they were lawfully eligible to hold.
+The Dalits and Adivasis allege that Harissons Malayalam Ltd. is in possession of more land than the actual extent allowed under the government's lease.
+Until now, the land has not been measured by Harissons Malayalam Ltd. The SJVSV alleged that Harissons Malayalam Ltd. has encroached almost 5,000 acres in excess of what they were lawfully eligible to hold.
 SJVSV argues: "We are only occupying land that belongs to us, which was encroached upon by the company," he adds.
 "Let the government measure the land and show the company their limits."

 Harrisons Malayalam Ltd.'s response to the struggle

 Harrisons Malayalam Ltd. stated that after the 1964 Land Reforms Act of Kerala, rights to the land were vested with the tenants and there was no issue regarding lease expiration.
 Harrisons Malayalam Ltd. went to the Kerala High Court demanding that the encroachers be evicted.
-The Kerala High Court hold that the trespass is illegal and that the SJVSV has no right over the Chengara estate land and therefore ordered an eviction.
-The court had directed the government to evict the encroachers within three months without bloodshed and loss of life.
+The Kerala High Court held that the trespass is illegal and that the SJVSV has no right over the Chengara estate land, and therefore ordered an eviction.
+The court had directed the government to evict the encroachers within three months without bloodshed or loss of life.

-Although the High Court ordered the eviction of the Dalits and Adivasis the official machinery could do little in this regard as the encroachers had declared their struggle as a "do-or die battle for land".
+Although the High Court ordered the eviction of the Dalits and Adivasis, the official machinery could do little in this regard, as the encroachers had declared their struggle as a "do-or die battle for land".
 One of their sole weapons was the threat of committing collective suicide.
-When police was getting ready to take action, men climbed on trees, attached a rope to a branch, passed it around their neck, and were ready to jump and hang themselves.
-One man said: „We don't have any weapons to fight you, but we have strong minds.
+When the police were getting ready to take action, men climbed trees and were ready to jump and hang themselves.
+One man said: "We don't have any weapons to fight you, but we have strong minds.
 The Government and Harissons has to step on our dead bodies to enter this land."
-The women were the most vocal in declaring: "We have five liters of Kerosin Oil and the moment the authorities turn us out we will burn ourselves.
+The women were the most vocal, declaring, "We have five liters of Kerosin Oil and the moment the authorities turn us out we will burn ourselves.
 No question of retreating without getting land".
-In Chengara, a smooth eviction was impossible as Dalits and Adivasis were very determined, ready to die rather than renounce their legitimate claims.
-Only an agreement with the Government could lead to a peaceful resolution of the conflict.
+In Chengara, a smooth eviction was impossible, as the Dalits and Adivasis were very determined, ready to die rather than renounce their legitimate claims.
+Only an agreement with the government could lead to a peaceful resolution of the conflict.

 The estate trade-unions also decided to participate in the conflict.
-They claimed that their work was hindered due to the encroachment and therefore were opposed to the landless people's movement.
-However Laha Gopalan, the leader of the struggle, rejected this allegation and said that the land they encroached upon was not exploited as it was intended to be replanted.
+They claimed their work was hindered due to the encroachment and therefore were opposed to the landless people's movement.
+However, Laha Gopalan, the leader of the struggle, rejected this allegation and said that the land they encroached upon was not exploited, as it was intended to be replanted.